-Zooplankton in coastal Oregon are primary prey for multiple important commercial and recreational fisheries such as groundfish and salmon and the target prey of foraging gray whales, which support valuable coastal tourism industries.
+Zooplankton in coastal Oregon are primary prey for multiple important commercial and recreational fisheries, such as groundfish and salmon, and are the target prey of foraging gray whales, which support valuable coastal tourism industries.
 As filter-feeding animals with large appetites for zooplankton, whales are particularly susceptible to high levels of microplastic ingestion, as evidenced by documentation of microplastics in the intestines of baleen whales.
 These fish, fisheries, and whales all have high cultural and economic importance to tribes, residents, and visitors to the Oregon coast, yet the impacts of microplastics via their zooplankton prey base are largely unknown.
-Potential health impacts to marine organisms from microplastics include ingestion of indigestible particles that block adequate nutrient absorption, mechanical damage to the digestive tract, and absorption of toxins.
+Potential health impacts to marine organisms from microplastics include consumption of indigestible particles that block adequate nutrient absorption, mechanical damage to the digestive tract, and absorption of toxins.

 Robyn Norman, Benthic Ecology Lab, Oregon State University

-Agricultural Research Foundation
+Oregon State University Agricultural Research Foundation

 Oregon State University Marine Mammal Institute